 Spam emails are sitting on a server somewhere, and these servers take a huge amount of energy to keep them cool.

-Do you know that Microsoft has sunk some of their servers into the ocean to cool them cheaply!
+Do you know that Microsoft has sunk some of its servers into the ocean to cool them cheaply?

 This may not seem like it’s important, but it has far-reaching effects right around the world.

 This is because if you buy less, then you reduce demand.

 This then instantly decreases demand in all aspects of the supply chain.